ankith26/My-PyChess/README.md

 This is a python app purely created from scratch using just Python(version 3.7.3) and Pygame.

-This game does not support Python 2 and some of the older versions of Python 3 (python 3.5 till python 3.7.3 supported and tested) (may even work on python 3.3 and 3.4)
+This game does not support Python 2 and some of the older versions of Python 3.
+(Python 3.5 till Python 3.7.3 supported and tested) (may even work on Python 3.3 and 3.4)
-It even needs a roughly recent version of pygame to work
+It even needs a roughly recent version of pygame to work.

 To run the game, download the file and run the main.py file.
 Choose from the menus options.